At a Glance

 Ali v.
 Trump raises the fundamental question as to whether the Due Process Clause of the Constitution applies at Guantánamo.
 The clause mandates that the government must use fair procedures—"due process"—if it deprives a person of life, liberty, or property.
 If it applies at Guantánamo, many of the legal rules currently governing how the individual cases are decided (permitting, for example, indefinite detention based on an anonymous source's claim the detainee was seen in a house with suspect individuals) would be overturned.
 Applying the Due Process Clause would not only prohibit detaining men based on weak, untestable evidence, but also should set an upper time limit on detention, such as this, without criminal charge.

 In August 2018, the district court judge denied Ali's motion for relief, stating that he felt constrained by Court of Appeals decisions implying that the Due Process Clause did not apply at Guantánamo.
 Ali appealed, and a three-judge panel of the Court of Appeals for the D.C.
 Circuit heard the case on December 11, 2019.
 On May 15, 2020, the panel unanimously rejected Ali's appeal.
-Ali filed a petition for rehearing and rehearing en banc on July 13, 2020; the court denied it on July 29, and the deadline for asking the Supreme Court to review the case on December 28, 2020.
+Ali filed a petition for rehearing and rehearing en banc on July 13, 2020; the court denied it on July 29, and Ali filed a petition asking the Supreme Court to review the case on December 28, 2020.
 After three extensions, the Biden administration filed an opposition on April 12th making the same arguments against review that the Justice Department had made under President Trump.